The Social Network

 It’s doubly difficult when you are tired or stressed.
 Temptations lurk around every corner – pau hana cocktails; cupcakes at your son's birthday party; missing a workout class because, hey, after a long day of being stuck in meetings and traffic, the couch and Netflix sound so much more appealing than getting sweaty in the gym.

-Besides the challenge of time management, it’s a fact that even when loved ones know you are trying to lose weight and get healthier, we often feel pressured to make a bad choice, have seconds or eat dessert.
+Beside the challenge of time management, it’s a fact that even when loved ones know you are trying to lose weight and get healthier, we often feel pressured to make a bad choice, have seconds or eat dessert.

 This doesn’t necessarily mean that others want to sabotage you or ruin your success – it can just be history, culture and a habit of food being a gift to share with those you love.